EXIT PLANNING: WHEN TO START?

-You need to be thinking about the exit from the very beginning.
+If you’re wondering when you need to start thinking about exit planning, you might have some catching up to do.
+You should think about the exit from the very beginning.
 Start with the exit in mind.
-That doesn’t mean it is a main topic in staff meetings, or something you discuss with partners.
+That doesn’t mean it’s a main topic in staff meetings or something you discuss with partners.
 It certainly doesn’t mean you put a “for sale” sign on your company.
 You aren’t publicly for sale.
 For the emerging company, aggressively shopping the company too early can be fatal.

-When I say “start with the exit in mind”, I mean that you work on building a great company (duh), because that solves a lot of problems – and it also means that you think very carefully of how you can become relevant to the logical acquirers in your market.
-Whether you sell before generating revenue, or after crossing the hundred-million-dollar mark, relationships with buyers reduce friction and increase valuations.
+When I say “start with the exit in mind,” I mean that, first, you work on building a great company (duh), because that solves a lot of potential problems down the road.
+It also means that you think very carefully about how you can become relevant to the logical acquirers in your market.
+Whether you sell before generating revenue or after crossing the hundred-million-dollar mark, strong relationships with buyers reduce friction and increase valuations.

-When I get involved as an angel investor or board member, I ask the CEO to figure out the most likely acquirers, and to develop a strategy for getting to know them.
+Here’s why.
+When I get involved as an angel investor or board member, I ask the CEO to figure out the most likely acquirers and to develop a strategy for getting to know them.
 Emerging companies need the support of larger partners.
 They need to operate under the halo of big names.
-This isn’t just about M&A, it is also important for growth.
+This isn’t just about M&A; it’s also important for growth.
 If you help a partner win a customer, they will come back around and help you.
 If your dev team works well with their dev team, seeds of future collaboration will be planted.

-Of course there are also best practices for corporate hygiene and preparedness for M&A, but that is a topic for another day.
+Of course, there are also best practices for corporate hygiene and M&A preparedness, but those are topics for another day.